gpuweb/cts/docs/terms.md

 One test.
 It has a single _test function_.

-It may represent multiple _test cases_, each of which runs the same Test Function with different **parameters**.
+It may represent multiple _test cases_, each of which runs the same Test Function with different Parameters.

 A test is named using `TestGroup.test()`, which returns a `TestBuilder`.
 `TestBuilder.params()` can optionally be used to parameterize the test.